thrillhouse3000/thrifty-wizard/README.md

 # Thrifty_Wizard

 This project was created with React, Node.js, PostgreSQL and Scrapy.
+The custom built Scrapy spiders run on a daily basis and upload to the database.

 ## Frontend